edwintye/k8s-local-env/README.md

 ```

 ### Installation
-Running the script is as simple as running the bash script `setup.sh`.
+Running the script is as simple as running the bash script `./setup`.
 The aforementioned 3 namespaces &mdash;
 logging, monitoring, and ingress &mdash; will be created if they don't exists already.

 ![Setup interrobang](https://github.com/edwintye/k8s-local-env/blob/master/pics/setup.png)